ansible-community/antsibull-nox/docs/config-file.md

   or to install the package from a local repository.

 * `validate_collection_refs: "self" | "dependent" | "all" | None` (default `None`):
-  This allows to configure whether references to content (modules/plugins/roles, their options, and return values) in module, plugins, and roles documentation should be validated.
+  This configures whether references to content (modules/plugins/roles, their options, and return values) in module, plugins, and roles documentation should be validated.

     * If set to `self`, only references to the own collection will be checked.